women history month

 Prompt B

-• All applicants are required to complete the Gladys Noon Spellman application form.
+• Applicants must complete the Gladys Noon Spellman application form.

 Plagiarism and AI Policy

-The unethical use of AI software in the creation of your essay is strictly prohibited.
+Please note, the unethical use of AI software in the creation of your essay is not acceptable.
 If you use AI software to research background for your topic or use ideas or direct quotes from an AI search, your essay must have the appropriate in-text citation and include an appropriate reference page accordingly.

-Essays found to have violated this AI usage policy, contain plagiarism or other ethical violations will be excluded from consideration.
+Essays found to have usurped the AI usage policy parameters, contain plagiarism or other ethical cautions will be excluded from consideration.

 Contact